 |Wind Creek Casino||Wind Creek Casino||TBD||Approved||TBD|

-PA poker sites will have an extremely positive impact on the industry and boost player pools as a whole.
+PA poker sites will have an extremely positive impact on the industry and boost player pools as a whole, if they can connect with outside states.
 With over 12.8 million residents, Pennsylvania would essentially double the player pool if officials can successfully join the already established interstate compact with legal sites in New Jersey, Nevada, and Delaware.

 PA poker sites that will have the ability to share liquidity with counterparts in other states (e.g. Harrah’s and PokerStars) will have a decided advantage.
 As a result, there is a good chance that some of the smaller sites will attempt to merge into existing networks in order to stay competitive.